 This is the post you were waiting for if you follow me on Instagram.
 This is the softest bread EVER.
-Ladies and gentlemen: use my hokkaido milk bread recipe to make the softest of the softest breads!
+Ladies and gentlemen: I think you should try my Hokkaido milk bread recipe to make the softest of the softest breads!

-So, friend, if you were looking for a sweet – but not too much, the right – breakfast or snack (’cause I loooove it as a elevenses), here’s your fluffy goodness!
+So, friend, if you were looking for a sweet - but not too much - breakfast or snack ('cause I loooove it as a mid-morning snack), here's your fluffy goodness!

 I think it was on January of this year, I was scrolling through my YouTube feed and I saw this video on a Japanese channel.
 The first 5 seconds, the first few frames completely blew me away.
 Jaw-dropping! [go watch the video now!]